 The sieve constant will feature prominently in our proof of Theorem \ref{mainthm}; we will use it in conjunction with Lemma \ref{sievebound} to bound how much the norm of a vector decreases after multiplication by a substochastic, symmetric matrix.
 We will require a bound on how small $\kappa(A)$ can be in terms of the combinatorial features of the graph $G(A)$; such a bound is given by the following lemma.

 \begin{lemma} For any nonnegative, stochastic $A$, we have $\kappa(A) \geq 0$.
-Moreover, if the smallest entry of the matrix $A$, which we will denote by $\eta$, satisfies $\eta \leq 1$ and if the graph $G(A)$ is weakly connected\footnote{A directed graph is weakly connected if the undirected graph obtained by ignoring the orientations of the edges is connected.} we have where $D$ is the (weakly-connected) diameter of $G(A)$.
+Moreover, denoting the smallest positive entry of $A$ by $\eta$, we have that if the graph $G(A)$ is weakly connected\footnote{A directed graph is weakly connected if the undirected graph obtained by ignoring the orientations of the edges is connected.} then where $D$ is the (weakly-connected) diameter of $G(A)$.
 For a symmetric matrix $A$, this lower bound can be doubled. \end{lemma}

 \begin{proof} It is evident from the definition of $\kappa(A)$ that it is necessarily nonnegative.
 Let $E$ be the set of edges obtained by considering all the (directed) edges in $G(A)$ and ignoring the orientation of each edge.
 We will show that for any $m$, This then implies the lemma immediately from the definition of the sieve constant.

 Indeed, we may suppose $m=1$ without loss of generality.
 Suppose the minimum in the above optimization problem is achieved by the vector $x$; let $Q$ be the index of the component of $x$ with the largest absolute value; without loss of generality, we may suppose that the shortest path connecting $1$ and $Q$ is $1-2-\cdots -Q$ (we can simply relabel the nodes to make this true).
 Moreover, we may also assume $x_Q > 0$ (else, we can just replace $x$ with $-x$).